cobrce/TimedEvents/README.md

 # TimedEvents
 An Arduino/non-arduino-AVR library to keep track of when events occured, like when an input changed, when an output/variable was written...etc.
-The point of this library is that the time is counted with millis and not delay/_delay_ms, so several events can be timed **easily** without blocking each other
+The point of this library is that the time is counted with millis and not delay/_delay_ms, so several events can be timed **easily** without blocking each other.

 ## How it works
-The library is divided into 2 entities (the 3rd one is combination of them) :
+The library is divided into 3 entities :
 ### The IoItem :
  * is an encapsulation of variable, a pin or port (for non-arduino)
  * it offers an interface for functions to read/write/toggle/change IO direction/get current value (last read/written value)